RE

 • Self-Changing Gears semi-automatic gearbox became standard;

-• full air brakes became standard (parking brake remained manual);
+• full air brakes became standard (parking brake manual);

 • leaf springs became the norm (air suspension became an optional extra).